-Ingredient List
+Ingredient Notes

-How to Make Perfect Muffins
+How to Make the Best Maple Pecan Muffins

 For perfect muffins every time, I always use the muffin method for mixing.
+Before you begin, line a 6 cup muffin pan with paper liners.

 - Step 1 - Combine flour, baking powder, salt and sugar in a large bowl.
 Whisk to mix thoroughly.